ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * For any new detections discovered, creates a  matching incident in the SOAR platform.
 * The ExtraHop detections Ticket ID is assigned the SOAR case value.
-* The workflow `Example: Extrahop Reveal(x) update incident` is triggered by an automatic rule.
+* The playbook `Extrahop Reveal(x): Update Case` is triggered by automatically to update an incident/case.
 * The automatic rule Enhances the incidents by adding artifacts and data tables with detection and device information from the matching ExtraHop detection.
 * Can be configured to filter the detections which are escalated to the SOAR incidents.
 * Closes SOAR incidents if the corresponding ExtraHop detections are closed.